coringao/osmose-emulator/README.md

 Need more information or contact with authors:

 - © 2001-2011 Copyright holder Bruno Vedder
-- © 2016-2017 Contributor Carlos Donizete Froes [a.k.a coringao]
+- © 2016-2017 Work continued by Carlos Donizete Froes [a.k.a coringao]

 * This file was officially downloaded from : http://bcz.asterope.fr
 * Continuation of the project from: https://github.com/coringao/osmose-emulator